openstack/openstack-manuals/doc/config-ref-rst/source/shared-file-systems/drivers/generic-driver.rst

 them in the Shared File Systems service:

--  The ``service_instance`` module creates VMs in Compute with a predefined image called "service image".
+-  The ``service_instance`` module creates VMs in Compute with a predefined image called ``service image``.
 This module can be used by any driver for provisioning of service VMs to be able to separate share resources among tenants.

--  The 'generic' module operates with Block Storage service volumes and VMs created by the ``service_instance`` module, then creates shared filesystems based on volumes attached to VMs.
+-  The ``generic`` module operates with Block Storage service volumes and VMs created by the ``service_instance`` module, then creates shared filesystems based on volumes attached to VMs.